jbbarth/puppet-user_optional_groups/README.md

 - https://github.com/deanwilson/puppet-file_ext_attributes
 - https://github.com/deanwilson/puppet-file_show_source

-Many thanks to him for providing a concrete and correct example of puppet internals extension from the outside!
+Many thanks to him and Richard Clamp for providing a concrete and correct example of puppet internals extension from the outside!